9 May 2025

 *

-For this very much a case about AI – in that even if AI was somehow (implausibly) not used to invent those five cases, then the effects of those fabrications are very much what would happen if the lawyers had used AI.
+For this is very much a case about AI – in that even if AI was somehow (implausibly) not used to invent those five cases, then the effects of those fabrications are very much what would happen if the lawyers had used AI.

 And the sheer plausibility of the cases and their citations and the legal points they were used to illustrate are very much what lawyers should be on their guard against with AI LLMs.